ism-dme/lm-vs/documentation/structure.md

 **equal** /**equal** but moved

-As explained above all examples with equal input do *not* have to be touched again for encoding.
-Their difference is only relevant in the rendering stage, and only in the naming of the resulting image files.
-The infrastructure will pick the base source files automatically.
+As explained above all examples with equal input do *not* have to be touched again for encoding because their output is equal too.

 **variants** / **corrections**

 Examples including “variants” expose intentional musical differences.
-These are encoded as readings within a `choice` construct.
+These are encoded as readings within a `choice` construct with the `source` entry pointing to the respective edition.
 Up to four versions of image files are created for these examples (see below), using different coloring schemes to display the relation/difference between the editions.

 Examples including “corrections” expose (emended) errors that each occur in only *one* of the editions (it is possible that one error is in edition a) and another one in edition b), though).

-Emendations are encoded as annotations where they occur, and if that hapens to be in only one edition the annotation is encoded *within* the corresponding reading in the `choice`.
-As said above, details about the encoding are given in the “LilyPoind” document.
+Emendations are encoded as annotations where they occur, and if that happens to be in only one edition the annotation is encoded *within* the corresponding reading in the `choice`.
+As said above, details about the encoding are given in the “LilyPond” document.

 # Rendering of Examples